eqmvii/eve-simple-price-checker/README.md

 The original version was a project to learn about the EVE API, and just displayed mineral prices.
 It was ugly/verbose.
 The quickbar and search were bolted on top of that, so the code is a little clunky.

+Unit tests are handled with Jest and saved in App.test.js

 See it live: https://prices-eve.herokuapp.com

 Made from my react/express starter which in turn was made from create-react-app.
 Those readme files are below.